 Add a signature pad to PDF documents using JavaScript

-In this blog post, you’ll learn how to add a signature pad to your PDF using JavaScript.
-In the first part, you’ll use the Signature Pad library, and in the second part, you’ll use Nutrient Web SDK to add a signature pad to a PDF document.
+This tutorial shows how to add a signature pad to PDFs using JavaScript.
+The first part uses the Signature Pad(opens in a new tab) library, and the second part uses Nutrient Web SDK.

 Signature Pad library

-Signature Pad is a popular JavaScript library that allows users to draw signatures on an HTML5 canvas element.
-It provides an easy-to-use interface for capturing signatures, which can then be saved as image files or incorporated into PDF documents.
-Signature Pad has several configuration options and supports a wide range of devices, including mobile and desktop devices with touch and mouse input.
-It’s commonly used in web applications that require signatures, such as contract management, digital forms, and document signing.
+Signature Pad(opens in a new tab) is a JavaScript library for drawing signatures on an HTML5 canvas element.
+Signatures can be saved as image files or added to PDF documents.
+The library supports mobile and desktop devices with touch and mouse input and is commonly used in contract management, digital forms, and document signing applications.

 Using the Signature Pad library